SaiVSrini/mcpfinder/README.md

 This project is my small “router” for Model Context Protocol (MCP) servers.

-In plain words: I give this server a question in natural language, and it tells me which MCP server and tool are most likely to help, based on a CSV file that I maintain as a catalog.
+In plain words: I give this server a question in natural language, and it tells me which MCP server and tool are most likely to help, based on a SQLite catalog that I maintain.

 The goal is to make choosing the right MCP server feel like calling a single “help me pick the right tool” endpoint.